StandWithUkraine - Stop the Russian invasion

 Pie charts is one of the most contentious issues in data visualization.
 Most dataviz practitioners will recommend avoiding them entirely, saying that people are bad at accurately estimating sizes of different slices.
 We take a less dramatic stance, as long as you adhere to the recommendations we give in the next section.

 But the one and only thing in data visualization that every single professional will agree on is that pie charts represent 100% of the quantity.
 If slices sum up to anything other than 100%, it is a crime.
-If you design a survey titled Are you a cat or a dog person? and include I am both as the third option, forget about putting the results into a pie chart.
+If you design a survey titled Are you a cat or a dog person? and allow both “cat” and “dog” checkboxes to be selected, forget about putting the results into a pie chart.

 Remember that you create a chart to help the reader understand the story, not to confuse them.
 Decide if you want to show raw counts, percentages, or percent changes, and do the math for your readers.

 Avoid chart junk